 I also had to post this because I am completely obsessed with this watercolor reindeer printable paper.
 I love how Craftberry Bush, styled this wrap.
-You can see that on a shelf these wraps might not be a an automatic match, but with the right ribbons and bows it all comes together beautifully.
-She really choose three different styles and tied them together with bows.
+You can see that on a shelf these wraps might not be an automatic match, but with the right ribbons and bows, it all comes together beautifully.
+She really chooses three different styles and tied them together with bows.

 And let’s just be honest, you really want to print this adorable reindeer paper.

 If my mix-match is too outside the box for you, there is another great way to get that designer feel.
 You can choose non-matching papers in the same style.
 This picture shows vintage inspired wrap.
 This includes reds, neutrals, flowers, chevrons and lots of other patterns.
 They all have that vintage design.